Early Gothic architecture: Plans

 The plans of the early Gothic cathedrals in France were usually in the form of a Greek cross, and were relatively simple.
 Sens Cathedral, the first in France, was a good example; A facade with three portals and two towers; a long nave with collateral aisles; a rather long choir, a very short transept, and a rounded apse with a double ambulatory and radiating chapels.
 Variations on this plan were used in most early French cathedrals, including Noyon Cathedral and Notre Dame de Paris.

-The plans of the early English Gothic cathedrals were usually longer and much more complex, with additional transepts, attached chapels, external towers, and usually a rectangular west end.
+The plans of the early English Gothic cathedrals were usually longer and much more complex, with additional transepts, attached chapels, external towers, and usually a rectangular east end (also found in one French cathedral: Laon).
 The choirs were often as long as the nave.
 The form expressed the multiple activities often going on simultaneously in the same building.

 Elevations

 At the time of the early Gothic, the flying buttress was not yet in common use, and buttresses were placed directly close to or directly against the walls.
 The walls had to be reinforced by additional width.
 The early Gothic churches in France typically had four elevations or levels in the nave: the aisle arcade on the ground floor; the gallery arcade, a passageway, above it; the blind triforium, a narrower passageway, and the clerestory, a wall with larger windows, just under the vaults.
 These multiple levels added to the width and thus the stability of the walls, before the flying buttress was commonly used.
 This was the system used at Sens Cathedral, Noyon Cathedral and originally at Notre Dame de Paris.
-At Notre-Dame the triforium had small rose windows, rather than a passageway.

 The introduction of a simpler four-part rib vault and especially the flying buttress meant that the walls could be thinner and higher, with more room for windows.
 By the end of the period, the triforium level was usually eliminated, and larger windows filled the space.